Connect with others who understand.

 See answer

-Your skin care routine may play a bigger role in triggering your eczema than you think.
-Some of the most common triggers of eczema are dry skin, stress, and irritants.
-Because soap is a common irritant, people with eczema often have to be careful when choosing how to wash their skin.
+Your skin care routine can affect your atopic dermatitis more than you think.
+Some of the most common triggers of atopic dermatitis — the most common form of eczema — include dry skin, stress, and personal care products.
+Because soap can be irritating to the skin, people with atopic dermatitis have to be careful when choosing products to wash with.

-Whether it’s for your hands or your body, you’ll want to find a soap that gets you clean without aggravating your eczema symptoms, such as itchiness, dryness, and inflammation.
+Whether it’s for your hands or your body, you’ll want to find a soap that gets you clean without aggravating atopic dermatitis symptoms such as itchiness, dryness, and inflammation.

-But what exactly should you look for?
-Is there anything you should avoid?
-Let’s take a look at the ingredients you should pay attention to when purchasing soap, as well as some MyEczemaTeam members’ experiences and recommendations.
+But what should you look for in a soap?
+What should you avoid?
+Here’s a guide to the ingredients you should pay attention to when purchasing soap, along with tips from MyEczemaTeam members.

-What To Look For in Soap for Eczema
+What To Look For in Soap for Atopic Dermatitis

-Standard soaps can be very drying.
-This is mostly because of the pH or harsh chemicals, such as sodium lauryl sulfate (SLS), that disrupt the skin barrier and deplete the skin’s moisture and natural oils.
+Regular soaps can be very drying.
+This is because of their high pH — which refers to how acidic or alkaline a substance is — or harsh chemicals, such as sodium lauryl sulfate (SLS).
+These ingredients can damage your skin barrier and strip away the skin’s moisture and natural oils.
 “Soaps dry me right up,” shared one MyEczemaTeam member.

-As part of your eczema treatment plan to protect your skin from flare-ups, you’ll want to use a gentle cleanser that doesn’t dehydrate your skin.
-Here are a few things to look for when shopping for soap:
+As part of your atopic dermatitis treatment plan to protect your skin from flare-ups, choose a gentle cleanser that won’t dry out your skin.
+Here’s what to look for.

-Syndet bars are a good choice for cleansing, thanks to their mildness and hydrating properties — both of which benefit dry, eczema-prone skin.
-Using syndet instead of soap may help preserve the skin barrier, retain moisture, and ensure a thorough cleansing.
+Syndet bars are mild and hydrating, making them a great choice for dry, eczema-prone skin.
+Using syndet instead of soap may help preserve your skin barrier, keep it moisturized, and clean it well.

 • Cetaphil Gentle Cleansing Bar or Cetaphil Gentle Skin Cleanser

-One MyEczemaTeam member shared their experience using a syndet-based cleanser: “I’ve been having a good day with no problems and no itching.
+One MyEczemaTeam member shared, “I’ve been having a good day with no problems and no itching.
 I’ve been using my Dove soap and body wash without perfume, and that has helped me a lot.”

 Glycerin

-Glycerin is an ingredient found in some gentle cleansers and soaps that acts as a humectant — a substance that preserves moisture.
+Glycerin is an ingredient found in some gentle cleansers and soaps.
+It acts as a humectant, meaning it helps your skin hold onto moisture.
 Humectants are also used in lotions, soaps, and even food.
-You can see glycerin in action in the “sweat” from your natural soap as it draws moisture from the atmosphere.
-Glycerin has the same moisturizing effect on your skin.

-Although many natural soaps contain glycerin, it’s important to note that these are only a good option when they aren’t heavily fragranced.
+Although glycerin is found in many gentle soaps, these are only a good option if they aren’t heavily fragranced.

 National Eczema Association Seal of Acceptance

-The NEA examines ingredients and testing data to determine whether certain products are suitable for people living with eczema.
-The NEA’s Seal of Acceptance program guarantees that a product doesn’t contain any common irritants.
-This mark can help people with eczema and other chronic skin conditions choose products that are less likely to cause allergic reactions or worsen their symptoms.
+The National Eczema Association tests products to make sure they’re safe for people with eczema.
+The NEA’s Seal of Acceptance program guarantees that a product doesn’t contain allergens or irritants found in the The Ecz-Clusion List, which the NEA keeps up-to-date.
+This seal can help people with atopic dermatitis and other chronic skin conditions choose products that are less likely to cause allergy, irritation, or otherwise worsen their symptoms.

-Even if you find a soap that appears to have the right ingredients, it’s a good idea to check whether the NEA has approved it for people with eczema.
-If you’re having trouble finding the right soap, visit the association’s website to find products that have been tested and approved by the NEA for eczema-prone skin.
+Even if you find a soap that appears to have the right ingredients, it’s a good idea to check to see if it has the NEA Seal of Acceptance.
+This means it has been tested and approved by the NEA for eczema-prone skin.
+If you’re having trouble finding the right soap, visit the NEA website for a list of approved products.

-If you’re looking for a face cleanser, body wash, or hand soap that will hydrate your skin without aggravating eczema symptoms, the following nonprescription options are formulated with skin sensitivities in mind.
+If you’re looking for a gentle face cleanser, body wash, or hand soap that will hydrate your skin without aggravating atopic dermatitis symptoms, here are some nonprescription options designed for sensitive skin.

 Dove Sensitive Skin Beauty Bar

-This bar soap from Dove is made with a skin-sensitive formula that’s free from irritating foaming agents, artificial colors, and artificial fragrances.
+This bar soap from Dove is made with a skin-sensitive formula that’s free from irritating foaming agents and artificial colors and fragrances.
 The hypoallergenic formula includes moisturizing cream to keep your skin hydrated and prevent flare-ups caused by dry skin.

 CeraVe Soothing Body Wash

-With a formula designed by dermatologists, CeraVe body wash is made to cleanse and calm your skin.
-Ingredients include three essential ceramides, hyaluronic acid, and omega oils, which CeraVe says are intended to restore skin to its healthy, natural state.
-The soap also has no parabens, sulfates, or fragrances and is accepted by the National Eczema Association.
+With a formula designed by dermatologists, CeraVe’s Soothing Body Wash is made to cleanse and calm your skin.
+Ingredients include three essential ceramides, hyaluronic acid, and omega oils, which CeraVe says are intended to cleanse while protecting the skin barrier.
+The soap is free from parabens, sulfates, and fragrances and is approved by the National Eczema Association.

-When in doubt, ask your dermatology provider for soap recommendations and skin care tips that will suit your needs.
+If you’re unsure, ask your dermatology provider for soap recommendations and skin care tips tailored to your skin.

 Sodium Lauryl Sulfate

-Sodium lauryl sulfate is an ingredient commonly found in soaps, shampoos, and detergents.
-Unfortunately, while it may help with cleansing, SLS can also affect the skin’s natural barrier and worsen eczema symptoms, like dry skin and irritation.
-Therefore, it may be a good idea to opt for sulfate-free soaps for eczema-prone skin.
-Look for soaps labeled “SLS-free.”
+Sodium lauryl sulfate is a common ingredient in soaps, shampoos, and detergents.
+While it helps with cleansing, SLS can also damage your skin’s natural barrier and worsen atopic dermatitis symptoms like dry skin and irritation.
+If you have eczema-prone skin, look for soaps labeled “SLS-free.”

 Fragrance

-Hundreds of chemicals can go into making a fragrance, so manufacturers often just list “perfume” in their ingredients.
-This makes it hard to pinpoint the chemicals in a soap that may cause irritation.
+Fragrances are made from hundreds of chemicals, but manufacturers often just list “perfume” or “fragrance” on the label.
+This makes it hard to pinpoint the chemicals in a soap that might irritate your skin.

-One MyEczemaTeam member said, “I have to stick with fragrance-free, and the more natural, the better."
+One MyEczemaTeam member shared, “I have to stick with fragrance-free, and the more natural, the better."

-About 1 percent to 4 percent of the general population are sensitive to fragrances, while 8 percent to 15 percent of people with contact dermatitis (a type of eczema) have fragrance sensitivities.
-One MyEczemaTeam member noted, “I’ve found that scented soaps, detergents, etc. can be very irritating to my eczema.”
+About 1 percent to 4 percent of people are sensitive to fragrances.
+For people with contact dermatitis (a type of eczema) that number jumps to 8 percent to 15 percent.
+One MyEczemaTeam member shared, “I’ve found that scented soaps and detergents can be very irritating to my eczema.”

-It may be safest to opt for soaps with natural ingredients or that list all their ingredients, so you know what you’re getting.
-In this case, bland is better.
-Avoid products with dyes and fragrances, and stick with simple, unscented cleansers.
+To stay safe, choose soaps with natural ingredients, or ones that list all their ingredients.
+Avoid products with dyes and fragrances, and stick to simple, unscented cleansers.

 Tips To Protect Yourself From Infection and Skin Irritation

 Proper handwashing is one of the best ways to prevent the spread of germs that can cause infections and diseases.
-However, as you probably know, frequent hand-washing with a skin condition like eczema can increase the risk of flare-ups and cause your skin to become dry, cracked, itchy, and painful.
+However, when you have a skin condition like atopic dermatitis, frequent handwashing can dry out your skin and increase the risk of flare-ups.

-The following tips from the Asthma and Allergy Foundation of America can help you maintain healthy skin while protecting you and your loved ones from infection.
+The following tips from the Allergy and Asthma Network can help you keep your skin healthy while preventing infection.

 Wash, Don’t Sanitize